Cinema of Turkey: Decline of Yeşilçam and the post-Yeşilçam era

 There has been a rise in experimental films in the 2000s.
 These include the 2005 feature Türev, which was filmed without a prewritten script and even featured candid shots of the actors, and Anlat Istanbul (Istanbul Tales), an ensemble piece divided into five "mini films" that received a strong reception.

 "Körler / Jaluziler İçin" is the first internationally awarded Turkish science fiction feature film which is not a comedy, a cult film, a remake or an animation which marks its unique place as a milestone in the history of Turkish cinema.
 It was written, directed, produced and edited by Ozan Duru Adam.
 The film invents an innovative, unconventional visual language.

 Production numbers also soared in the second half of the 2000s, reaching 40 films in 2007, with the top four box office hits that year claimed by Turkish films, as the film industry became profitable again with improving technical quality corresponding with commercial films' production costs increasing.

 In 2015, number of admission per capita was 0.8.
 Also Sinemia has published a research that Konya has become the city with the most frequent cinema goers.

+Collaborations of Turkish Comedy

+Due to, Turkish TV series are too long for comedy.
+Comedy is more popular in cinema and theater.
+Storytellers Meddah, Aytysh, Ozan have risk of getting lost in new generation.
+Traditional Turkish theater from Ottoman Empire has orta oyunu, Karagöz and Hacivat for comedy.
+Turkish folklore comedy figures have Keloğlan, Nasreddin.
+Accent comedy and quick answer are common in daily life.
+Black Sea Region humour is the most popular.
+Supporting role in drama film has comedy in daily life.
+Despite this, Turkish comedy movies have novelty.
+It hasn't humour style in daily life.

+1960s Turist Ömer

+Sadri Alışık played iconic character Turist Ömer.
+In Ayhan Işık’s drama film, Sadri Alışık is partner for comedy.
+The franchise films “Turist Ömer” has parody of Star Trek, Awaara.
+Sadri Alışık is musical stand-up comedian.
+Ayhan Işık and Sadri Alışık graduated from picture department of Fine Art State Academy.